Osiman99/ing-sw-2022-Osimo-Fuse-Kina/README.md

 <b>Blue</b>: 128

-or in any case some colors that show the black towers.
+in order to see all the different colors printed.

-Then go to the path where the jars are (they are in deliverables/jar) and input the following command:
+Then search the jars path (../ing-sw-2022-Osimo-Fuse-Kina/deliverables/jar) and type the following command:

 - <b>for Server jar</b>:
 java -jar server.jar